GeekBrucy/mySnippets/AWS/Certificates/Notes/13_DataSync/13_FSx.md

   - SSD – low-latency, IOPS intensive workloads, small & random file operations
   - HDD – throughput-intensive workloads, large & sequential file operations
 - Seamless integration with S3
-  - Can “read S3” as a file system (through FSx)
+  - Can "read S3" as a file system (through FSx)
   - Can write the output of the computations back to S3 (through FSx)
 - Can be used from on-premises servers (VPN or Direct Connect)